Vehemont/SFTP/README.md

 # SFTP

 These are scripts I made to run on a Debian SFTP server.
-I learned how to properly secure an Internet exposed device using SELinux and SFTP specific permissions.
+I learned how to secure an Internet exposed device using SELinux and SFTP specific permissions.

 `sftpgen.sh` - Ran the user through a wizard to create a user, set an expiration date 2 weeks in advance, created the UP and DOWN directories with proper permissions, and provides the credentials for the user.